-Cash is represented by cash in hand and deposits with financial institutions repayable, without penalty, on notice of not more than 24 hours.
-Cash equivalents are highly liquid investments that mature in no more than three months or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
+Cash and cash equivalents are represented by cash in hand and deposits with financial institutions repayable, without penalty, on notice of not more than 24 hours.
+This includes bank call-accounts, Money Market Funds (MMF) and any other 'overnight-type' investments.

-In the Cash Flow Statement, cash and cash equivalents are shown net of bank overdrafts that are repayable on demand and form an integral part of the Authority's cash management.
+Prior to 2013/14 the Council's policy included within the definition of cash and cash equivalents highly liquid investments that mature in no more than three months from the date of acquisition (that are readily convertible to known amounts of cash with insignificant risk of change in value).
+The policy has been reworded and simplified to remove these assets.
+The change in policy has no impact upon the 2012/13 published accounts as no investments met the 3-month classification.